brow/brow.github.io/_posts/2017-11-02-gotcha-in-cocoa-calendar-api.md

 parameter that will be called for each element.

-However, also like other `enumerate` APIs, the presence of a callback does not imply that `enumerateEvents` is an asynchronous method–that it will return immediately, unblocking the thread it's running on and performing its work on another thread or in future iterations of the event loop.
-In fact, `enumerateEvents` does not return until it has iterated through every event matching the supplied predicate–and performed all of the I/O that makes the iteration possible.[^escaping]
+However, also like other `enumerate` APIs, the presence of a callback does not imply that `enumerateEvents` is an asynchronous method—that it will return immediately, unblocking the thread it's running on and performing its work on another thread or in future iterations of the event loop.
+In fact, `enumerateEvents` does not return until it has iterated through every event matching the supplied predicate—and performed all of the I/O that makes the iteration possible.[^escaping]

 That might be okay to do on the main thread if we're fetching a known, small